klenwell/neechy-app-engine/README.md

 You will need to create a MySQL database for your application.

+Once installed, you can test the site by running the PHP development server:

+    php -S localhost:3000 -t public/

 ## Tests
 Tests are run from the command line using `phpunit`.
 From the root `neechy` directory, run the following command: